rogeruiz/srht-dotfiles.nix/.github/PULL_REQUEST_TEMPLATE.md

-# Your Pull Request Will Not Be Merged
+# Your Pull Request Will Not Be Merged!

 This is a mirror of the [sourcehut][repo] repository.